kevinci-03/Skater/README.md

 # Kevin Cisneros-Cuevas

-Skater: This project is the first python project that I worked on for my CPE 101 - Introduction to Computer Science class, this implemented a program that would prompt the user for its weight, distance an object will be thrown, and the object that they will throw.
+Skater: This project is the first python project that I worked on for my CPE 101 - Introduction to Computer Science class.
+This implemented a program that would prompt the user for its weight, distance an object will be thrown, and the object that they will throw.
 After doing some calculations the program will print a message depending on the object they threw and the velocity they threw it at.